Qirky/Polyglot/ESPGRID.md

 'Go into' the newly downloaded EspGrid folder by typing `cd EspGrid` and press Enter.
 Type `ls` and press Enter to see the contents of the folder.
 You need to 'go into' the folder called EspGrid, so type `cd EspGrid` again and press enter.
 Now just type `make` and press Enter and you will build the program.
 The easiest way to access it from Winows explorer is to go to `C:/GNUStep/msys/1.0/home/<your_username>/EspGrid/EspGrid/` and find the file called `espgrid.exe`.
 Copy and paste this file to wherever it will be easy to access later.
 You can then run it just by double clicking it.

+## Step 4.
+Run the file.

+To run EspGrid, just double click the `espgridd.exe` file.
+It will take care of finding other instances of EspGrid on the network and coordinate timing.
+From experience, EspGrid works best if you are using the same Windows operating systems i.e. both Windows 8 or Windows 10 as you can sometimes run into problems if they are different.
+This could be because they were "built" on different OS's but this will be looked into further.
+Take a look at [EspGrid's OSC Protocol](https://github.com/dktr0/EspGrid/blob/master/OSC.md) to find out how to change tempo over OSC from your application.

 ---

 # Adding a directory to your system path